deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “And I’m Rachel.
 Ray.”

-They shook hands and traded *nice to meet you*s.
+They shook hands and traded a *nice to meet you* each way.

 “You know… I think you and Gyotin are the only two people who haven’t treated me like I’m made of glass since I got here,” Ray confessed.
 “We’re just… talking.
 Two strangers getting to know each other.
 What’s your secret?”